This user has not added any information to their profile yet.

 She is a Certified Group Therapist through the American Group Psychotherapy Association and a Diplomate and certified member of the Academy of Cognitive Therapy.
 Michelle has advanced training in Cognitive-Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Structural Family Therapy, Polyvagal Theory/Therapy, Mindfulness, and is a Level II trained Eye Movement Desensitization Reprocessing (EMDR) therapist.

-Michelle is the author of the book “Free Your Child From Overeating" 53 Mind-Body Strategies For Lifelong Health” and upcoming book on 9/20/22 “Ace Your Life: Unleash Your Best Self and Live the Life You Want” is available to preorder.
-She is a blogger for Psychology Today (755k reads) and recently did a TED Talk on “Circumventing Emotional Avoidance.”
+Michelle is the author of the book “Free Your Child From Overeating" 53 Mind-Body Strategies For Lifelong Health” and her new book “Ace Your Life: Unleash Your Best Self and Live the Life You Want."
+She is a blogger for Psychology Today (1.2M reads) and recently did a TED Talk on “Circumventing Emotional Avoidance.”
 She has been featured in more than 150 national and international media including The New York Times, Cosmopolitan, Fitness, Ladies Home Journal, Men’s Health, and Forbes.

 Michelle is a contributing editor of GROUP, the journal of the Eastern Group Psychotherapy Society.
-She is a consultant and trainer on a variety of mental health and health related topics and is married and has four children.
+She is a consultant and trainer on a variety of mental health and health related topics and has four children and three dogs.
 She is dedicated and invested in health and mental health advocacy.

 • Emotional Avoidance